Modeling Causal Mechanisms with Diffusion Models for Interventional and Counterfactual Queries

 \textbf{Training a \DCM.} We train a diffusion model for \textit{each node}, taking denoised parent values as input.
 The parent values can be interpreted as additional covariates to the model, where one may choose to use classifier free guidance to incorporate the covariates \citep{ho2021classifierfree}.
 Empirically, we find that simply concatenating the covariates results in better performance than classifier free guidance.

 We use the $\ep_\theta$ parametrization for the diffusion model from \citet{ddpm}, representing the diffusion model for node $i$ as $\ep_\theta^i(X, X_{\pa_i},t)$.
 The complete training procedure presented in Algorithm \ref{algo: DCM training} is only slightly modified from the usual training procedure, with the additions of the parents as covariates and training a diffusion model for each node.
 Since the generative models learned for generation of different endogenous nodes do not affect training of each other, these models may be trained in parallel.
+For each node in the graph, we can train a model in parallel as each diffusion model only requires the current node and parent values.
 Our final DCM model is just a combination of these $K$ trained diffusion models $\ep_\theta^1,\dots,\ep_\theta^K$.

 We use all the variables $(X_1,\ldots,X_K)$ for the training procedure, because a priori, we do not assume anything on the possible causal queries, i.e., we allow for all possible target variables, intervened variables, etc. However, if we are only interested in some pre-defined set of queries, then the graph could be reduced accordingly.
 For example, if we are only interested in counterfactual estimate of a particular node with respect to an intervention of a predecessor, one can simply reduce it to a subgraph containing the target node, the intervened node and a backdoor adjustment set (e.g., the ancestors of the intervened node).
 This then reduces to only learning a single diffusion model.